nanotech-empa/aiida-gaussian/README.md

 ```
 In `route_parameters`, specifying `key: None` adds only `key` without the equals sign to the input script.

-Multiple `link1` sections are allowed through the `extra_link1_sections` parameter but this is discouraged and steps should be separated into AiiDA workflow steps.

 Additionally, simple plugins to submit the Gaussian utilities `formchk` and `cubegen` are provided.

 ## Installation